 - Many clinical studies have been published documenting the antinausea and antiemetic properties of ginger.
 However, several clinical studies have also been conducted that produced negative findings.
 The following summary indicates the trial design, effect on nausea and vomiting (positive-negative), and condition investigated in these trials.
 Overall, the weight of evidence suggests that ginger may be beneficial for treating nausea and vomiting.

 - A positive effect was observed for ginger (0.25 to 1.5 g/day) in two randomised, double-blind, placebo-controlled trials and one randomised, controlled trial investigating seasickness; two randomised, double-blind, controlled trials investigating postoperative nausea; one randomised, double-blind, placebo-controlled, crossover trial in vomiting of pregnancy.

-- A number of trials involving ginger for treating nausea and motion sickness have been conducted since the previously listed reviews.
+- Some trials involving ginger for treating nausea and motion sickness have been conducted since the previously listed reviews.

 - A randomised, double·blind, placebo-controlled trial found that treatment with ginger (0.25 g four times/day) provided relief from pregnancy-induced nausea in 76% of women treated.
 In the placebo group, 46% reported relief.
 The reduction in nausea was maintained for the four days of the trial, and relief often started within 30 minutes of taking the ginger capsule.

 - A study involving a small number of healthy volunteers confirmed the efficacy of ginger (1gm) in relieving symptoms of experimentally induced motion sickness.
-Volunteers who took ginger experienced a greater delay in developing nausea than did the placebo group.
+Volunteers who took ginger experienced a more significant delay in developing nausea than did the placebo group.

 - 75% of arthritis patients (rheumatoid and osteoarthritis) experienced relief in pain and swelling, and all of the patients with muscular discomfort experienced relief of pain, in an uncontrolled clinical study using dried ginger.